ebruginski/ChromR/README.md

 x = The dataframe for this function need to have: first column as samples id and the second column as sample class.

-gnumber = number of groups in the sample, need to be between 2 and 6.
+gnumber = number of classes in the sample, need to be between 2 and 6.

-gnames = names of the groups, need to be the same of the input data frame.
+gnames = names of the class, need to be the same of the input data frame.

 <u>Example:</u>